imzqqq/chat/website/spec/content/client-server-api/modules/mentions.md

 ---
 type: module
-weight: 300
 ---

-### User, room, and group mentions
+### User and room mentions

-This module allows users to mention other users, rooms, and groups within a room message.
-This is achieved by including a [to.chat.imzqqq.top URI](/appendices/#matrixto-navigation) in the HTML body of an [m.room.message](#mroommessage) event.
+This module allows users to mention other users and rooms within a room message.
+This is achieved by including a [Matrix URI](/appendices/#uris) in the HTML body of an [m.room.message](#mroommessage) event.
 This module does not have any server-specific behaviour to it.

 Mentions apply only to [m.room.message](#mroommessage) events where the `msgtype` is